reactjs/react.dev/content/docs/fragments.md

 ### Live Demo {#live-demo}

-You can try out the new JSX fragment syntax with this [CodePen](https://codepen.io/reactjs/pen/VrEbjE?editors=1000).
+You can try out the short JSX fragment syntax with this [CodePen](https://codepen.io/reactjs/pen/VrEbjE?editors=1000).